iobroker-community-adapters/ioBroker.shelly/README.md

 [![NPM](https://nodei.co/npm/iobroker.shelly.png?downloads=true)](https://nodei.co/npm/iobroker.shelly/)

-Requires node.js 6.0 or higher and Admin v3!
+Requires node.js 8.0 or higher and Admin v3!

-The adapter communicates with Shelly devices by REST api and the CoAP protocol with the default Shelly firmware (no flashing of firmware needed!).
+The adapter communicates with Shelly devices by REST api and the CoAP or MQTT protocol.
+By the default Shelly firmware (no flashing of firmware needed!).

+### CoAP
+By default, the CoAP protocoll is used.
+You do not have to configure anything.
+Your Shelly devices will be found by it self.
 Because CoAP use multicast UDP packages, the Shelly devices has to be in the same subnet like ioBroker.
 If you use ioBroker in a docker container, the container has to run in host or macvlan modus.
+If you have problems with CoAP change to MQTT

+### MQTT
+...

 You will find more and detailed information about the device here : [Shelly](https://shelly.cloud/)